mnielsen/notes-on-writing/notes_on_writing.md

 Selfish Brain_.  _Administrative Genius_.  _The Lifelong
 Optimist_. _The Free Cyborg_.  _The Distributed University_.
 And they
 suggest derivatives as well: _The Information Deficit_.  _A Manifesto
 for Ignorance_.
 And so on.
 Not bad for ten minutes work.
+It's also notable that this process is easily scaled, and won't hit the point of diminishing returns very quickly.
+Spend ten times as long, get ten times as many titles.

 A cynic might say that all this proves is that our public intellectual life is a narrow game.
 I think that's wrong (though _The Narrow Game_